 Ready for a wintercation in Central Oregon?
 Here are a few favorite ways to explore this winter wonderland.

 It’s not every day that you can ski down a stratovolcano, but Bend’s Mt.
 Bachelor isn’t your average ski area.
 The 9,065-foot volcanic cone is famous for its deep powder and surfy terrain, with more than 4,300 acres of lift-accessible terrain and 101 runs (including 15 at beginner level) as long as 4 miles.
 Hoodoo Ski Area in Sisters is always a fun experience in the day, with 800 acres of fluffy terrain and 34 runs, but the resort’s night skiing is truly special.
-For the 2018-19 season, Hoodoo added new lighting and extended night skiing schedule, which means more opportunities for snowy fun.
+Try night skiing for a less-crowded, more affordable experience under the bright lights.

 Beyond the slopes of Mt.
 Bachelor are 56 km of Nordic ski trails, weaving through the Deschutes National Forest.
 Rent skis, snowshoes or pulk sleds (and buy lessons) at the Mt.
 Bachelor Nordic Center.
 Nearby, Virginia Meissner Sno-Park boasts another 40 km of cross-country ski trails.
 For those with pups in tow, there are dog-friendly trails at Wanoga, Edison and Skyliner sno-parks.
 West of Sisters, Ray Benson has six sublime trails.
 10 Mile near La Pine features a 7-mile loop to Paulina Creek Falls, with a warming hut at the entrance and Paulina Lodge along the way.
 Or for another wintry waterfall, ski or snowshoe to Steelhead Falls; the trail is open year-round.